jlesage/docker-baseimage-gui/README.md

 actually modified the file or not.

-It's for this reason that the baseimage includes a helper that gives `sed` a "patch-like" behavior:  if the application of a sed expression results in no change on the target file, then an error is reported.
+It's for this reason that the baseimage includes a helper that gives `sed` a "patch-like" behavior:  if applying a sed expression results in no change on the target file, then an error is reported.
 This helper is named `sed-patch` and has the following usage:

 ```shell
 sed-patch [SED_OPT]...
 SED_EXPRESSION FILE